 Image credits: target.com

-Despite the few shortcomings, AGS continues to be the de facto resource for architecture topics.
+Despite the few shortcomings, AGS continues to be the de facto resource for architecture topics like tips to improve architectural visualization.
 You should definitely buy it if a useful, authoritative resource on architecture topics is important for your work.
 The good thing is you can avail discounts on it by buying online.
 The new digital edition comes as icing on the cake.

 Disclaimer: The information contained in this website is for general information purposes only.
 All logos/softwares/company names are registered trademarks of the respective companies and Foyr has no associations, connections or affiliations with any of the softwares or companies mentioned on this website.
 All views written here are personal views of the independent writer.
 If you notice any infringement or copyright violations please write to us at email@example.com